1919–1922 Philippine financial crisis: Negros

 During the 1920s, relations between Negrenses and the PNB became problematic due to the hacenderos' increased dependence on the bank.
 The bank provided crop loans based on expected harvests, which sometimes left planters in debt when crops failed, and often set loan amounts too high for planters to repay.
 These was worsened by collapsing sugar prices.
 As a result, planters had to help cover each others' debts.

 Due to the financial situation in 1921, the government made it necessary to create the Philippine Sugar Centrals Agency, a special branch of the PNB to supervise the six sugar plantations financed by the bank in Negros.
 The bank, under a new president, took ownership of the sugar central in Binalbagan due to its problematic management.

 However, wealthy sugar planters in Negros spent lavishly, often leading to more significant debts.
 American Baptist missionary W. B. Charles noted in 1922 that hacenderos made large investments in machinery and luxuries, relying on borrowed money that was sometimes wasted on gambling.
 The elite showcased their wealth through extravagant pursuits, such as the Elizaldes who had their own polo team and the Lopez family's educational trips around the Visayan islands with private music teachers aboard their steam cutter.
 In 1928, Miss Consuelo Lopez was reported by the Philippines Free Press to wear jewelry worth P250,000 as the carnival queen.
 Although smaller farmers couldn't match this opulence by the rich large landowners, they too engaged in various leisure activities, including foreign travel, gambling, and attending dances.
 By 1925, despite poor infrastructure, Negros had 1,038 cars, indicating the extent of their spending, with some planters even mortgaging crops for vehicle purchases.

 In 1927, the PNB financed significant portions of crops at various centrals.
 As loan failures threatened, PNB officials were hesitant to foreclose.
 A petition in 1929 showed that many planters struggled with debt.
 In 1930, the PNB attempted to reduce loans, and in 1933, revised policies aimed for smaller loans.

 Pampanga

 During the 1920s, sugar tenants protested against their landlords in Pampanga only twice, driven by falls in sugar prices in 1922 and 1924.
 They felt cheated during price highs and sought help from landlords and Governor Olimpio Guanzon, but their protests ended when prices stabilized.

 The Katipunan Mipanampun (KM), a civic organization created by politician Zoilo Hilario which aimed on enlisting ordinary citizens, teachers, farmers, workers, and local politicians, became a tool for the landlords to suppress tenant radicalism between 1922 and 1924.
 The organization also provided counterdemonstrations to weaken peasant unions.

-Unlike the Negros hacenderos in the south, the Kapampangan hacenderos rarely engaged in extravagant pursuits, hence the debt crisis wasn't as severe as those in the Visayas.
+Unlike the Negros hacenderos in the south, the Kapampangan hacenderos rarely engaged in extravagant pursuits, hence the debt crisis was not severe as those in the Visayas.